shbeat/ankus/README.md

 5) Recommendation verify module(use RMSE)

-Ankus is an open source data mining / machine learning based MapReduce that supports a variety of advanced algorithms.
+Ankus is an open source data mining / machine learning library based on mapreduce that supports a variety of advanced algorithms.
 Apache Mahout have the same goal with us, Mahout complicated convert to Sequence files and configure parameters for a wide variety of machine learning algorithms.
 But as Ankus can see below, Almost do not need to generate input dataset POV(Point of view) analysis as set up a variety of custom parameters Focus on the pre-processing as normalization dataset

 OUR GOAL is, machine learning and data mining library on top of Apache Hadoop using the map/reduce paradigm.
 And they are an open source project.

-## Supoort algorithms
+## Support algorithms

 1) Basic statistics computation for numeric/nominal data (3 methods)
 2) Pre-processing (Normalization, 1 method)